Oil steady near two-year highs, U.S. supply increase caps rise

-LONDON (Reuters) - The Brent oil price was steady at close to two-year highs on Monday, with support from Middle East tensions and record long bets by fund managers balanced by rising U.S. production.
+NEW YORK (Reuters) - Oil prices held steady in a tight range Monday after briefly testing lower, with support from Middle East tensions and record long bets by fund managers balanced by rising U.S. production.

-Benchmark Brent crude futures LCOc1 were down a modest 5 cents at $63.47 a barrel by 1228 GMT but up 14 percent so far this month.
-U.S. West Texas Intermediate (WTI) crude futures CLc1 rose 6 cents to $56.68.
+Brent crude futures LCOc1 settled down 36 cents, or 0.6 percent, at $63.16 a barrel while U.S. West Texas Intermediate (WTI) crude futures CLc1 settled up 2 cents a barrel at $56.76.

 Traders said crude prices were well supported as output cuts led by the Organization of the Petroleum Exporting Countries and Russia have contributed to a reduction in excess supply that had dogged markets since 2014.